ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ##### A Basic Overview of How Git Works (1)

-- Create a “repository” (project) with a git hosting tool (like Bitbucket)
+- Create a "repository" (project) with a git hosting tool (like Bitbucket)

 - Copy (or clone) the repository to your local machine